-General employees with less than 20 years of service on June 30, 2012 contribute 5% and fire employees contribute 3%. of their annual covered salary and the District contributes for general employees between 1% and 1.5% of annual covered salary depending on the employee's total years of service as of June 30, 2012 and 3% for fire employees.
+General employees with less than 20 years of service on June 30, 2012 contribute 5% and fire employees contribute 3% of their annual covered salary.
+The District contributes between 1% and 1.5% of annual covered salary depending on the employee's total years of service as of June 30, 2012 for general employees and 3% for fire employees.
 Employee contributions are immediately vested while employer contributions and any investment earnings thereon are vested after three years of contributory service.
-Benefit terms and contributions required under the plan by both the employee and employer are established by the General Laws, which are subject to amendment by the General Assembly.
+Benefit terms and contributions required under the plan by both the employee and employee are established by the General Laws, which are subject to amendment by the General Assembly.